 "No One Tells You This takes readers from Canada to New York to Wyoming in its mapping of contemporary adulthood, unmoored from the institutions that once defined it for women.
 Wrestling with loneliness, independence, grief and exhilaration, MacNicol offers a piercing examination of what it means both to love grown-up, complicated women—mothers, sisters, friends, intergalactic princesses—and to be one.”

-—Rebecca Traister, author of All The Single Ladies
+—Rebecca Traister, All The Single Ladies

 Glynnis MacNicol generously imparts the kind of wisdom we are usually so loathe and suspicious to receive.
 She doesn't proselytize, she doesn't pander, she doesn't beat you over the head with inspirational buzzwords.
 She simply tells the truth about her life.
 In my 20s, I was too dumb and terrified to articulate my desires.
 In my 30s, my fear is that society won't let me become the woman I want to be.
 This is the blueprint.